 Welcome (Back?)
-Here I am again, embarking on another year of posting a photo a day, aka the 365 challenge.
-I have completed two 365’s (2011 and 12) back to back.
-After the second year I decided not to continue as it is a time consuming hobby and sometimes very difficult to manage throughout the year.
-In fact, it has been 5 years since I posted my last photo.
-And, yes, I have actually missed going out and posting an image every day, adding some perspective, antecdote, narrative, or description and meaning.
-(BTW – I would love to hear your critiques, opinions or suggestions of my pictures.
-It is very important for me to hear what others think I could do to improve my photography).
-If you decide to follow the blog it would mean the world to me.
-I built a pretty awesome network of fellow bloggers, friends and family, before I stopped and I missed that connection.
-But don’t feel obligated.
+Here I am again, after a 3 year hiatus I am focused on a 3rd 365.
+I completed my first two 365’s in 2011 and 2012.
+After the second year, I decided not to continue as it is a time consuming hobby and sometimes very difficult to manage throughout the year.
+I have actually missed going out and posting an image every day, adding some perspective, antecdote, narrative, or description and meaning.
+I am by no means a professional photographer.
+I just enjoy the time I spend in meditative solitude, even if it is only 10 minutes.
 I am not everyone’s cup of tea.
-(Most of the posts are oozing with sarcasm with the intended purpose of being humorous, which often fails 😳)
+Most of the posts are oozing with sarcasm with the intended purpose of being humorous, which usually misses the mark 😳

-Some background info, which will probably help understand many posts.
-I grew up as an army brat.
+Some background info & insights on me that won’t help, sorry will help to provide origins of many of the posts.
+I grew up an army brat.
 Through the first 24 years of life, I moved 30+ times.
 Change was a way of life and even today I still, subconsciously, seek change.
 I have been teaching high school theatre for 20+ years.
 I have worked in the same school my entire career.
 I also hold a Masters in Counseling and I am currently looking into transitioning from a teacher to a counselor (probably because of that itch for change.)
-It is a difficult decision but, in light of all the violence in high schools, it is my firm belief that school counselors do what they are suppose to do.
+In fact, this school year, I accepted a Digital Design Instructor position at our Career and Tech Center for the school system.
+It is an on-going process to make such a radical change, that has taken me way out of my comfort zone.
+And I have no idea why, but it was time.
+Eventually I would love to find a counseling position.
+In light of all the violence in high schools, it is my firm belief that school counselors need to do what they are suppose to do, guide and counsel our students.
 The more we get to know/work with students instead of serving just as an advisor, the number of (preventable) tragedies would dramatically decrease.
 We don’t need teachers with guns, we need to allow professionals to be accessible to students, full time.
 To get to know them in order to recognize changes in behavior and be proactive rather than ultimately ending up being reactive.
 Students need adults who advocate for them, who they feel safe with and trust.
 We don’t need action, we need prevention.
-And I firmly believe that adding more Counselors, across the board, lowering the size of their caseloads, would be a lot more effective and money saving than armed staff, metal detectors, full time surveillance people and equipment, police officers, to name a few.
+And I firmly believe that adding more Counselors, across the board, which would lower the size of their caseloads, would be a lot more effective and money saving than armed staff, metal detectors, full time surveillance people and equipment, police officers, to name a few.
 Sorry, I’m down off my platform now.

-I have 3 awesome kids (well not kids anymore.)
-Yes they all had/have their angsty rebellious moments, and I still love them.
+But wait, there’s more!
+Not only do I teach, I am a professional actor/director/designer.
+I write scripts, attend and teach workshops, private classes and conferences to continue to grow as an actor/educator and help others do the same.
+I have 3 amazing kids (well not kids anymore.)
+It hasn’t always been easy.
+There have been some real trying times, times that tested the fabric or the family, and I still love them.
 I know, or hope, they feel the same way and pray that I didn’t screw them up that bad.
 My youngest graduated this year.
-And now the empty nest syndrome is at my door.
-So I hope returning to the blog will help distract me from the loneliness and quiet that will be ever present.
-The once active and entertaining home will now be filled only with memories.
+And I am officially an empty nester.
+So returning to the blog is a healthy distraction from the loneliness and quiet that will be amplified.
+The once active and entertaining home is now filled only with memories.

 I was diagnosed with testicular cancer in September of 2009.
 It was a shock and I chose immediately to not allow it dictate my life.
 It was an unwelcomed guest and with a lot of strength, it was kicked out and that door was locked.
 I actually detailed my journey on a different blog in hopes that it may help others, fighting this coward of a disease, find the way to kick it out on its ass.
 If it helps inspire, guide or support just one person through their personal battle, then it will have been worth the documentation.
 Giving up is not, and should never be, an option.
 You can actually read the journal (click link at end of paragraph).
 Be aware, it starts with the last post and works backwards.
 It is raw, emotional and very descriptive.
 I documented the way I saw it and felt it and did not edit for content (even the parts where I wrote on painkillers).
 I Just wish I knew how to change the format.
 Stage struck

-Other than that, my remaining children, Gracie (the Golden) and Anastasia (Husky), will have to fill the the void of the once busy house.
+Other than that, my remaining children, Gracie (a Golden) and Anastasia (a Husky), will have to fill the the void of the once bustling house.
 I really look forward, as I did in the past, to visit as many blogs as I can.
-This year I created “3 of Many” Which are links to 3 blogs/posts, every day, at the end of my post.
+This year I created “3 of Many”.
+These are links to 3 blogs/posts, I discover every day.
 Sometimes you never know when a couple of kind words can dramatically change someone’s day.
 If you do receive an unwanted pingback, do not hesitate to let me know.
 And, for fun, I create a link word/phrase that is based on your post.
 I have no intention of undermining your own post title.
 I love creating titles that are a play on words which are based on your post or photos.
 If this bothers you just let me know.
 I will be more than happy to change/delete it.
 In addition when I have the extra time, I tend to comment on posts, and share brief exchanges with other bloggers.
 Please don’t feel obligated to do the same.

 I look forward to visiting your blog.
 Thank you for sharing your valuable time to visit Proscenium.
 Happy blogging and keep your heart warm.